Guide

 Workflow

-A typical snipar workflow for performing family-based GWAS (see flowchart below) is:
+A typical snipar workflow for performing family-GWAS using imputed parental genotypes (see flowchart below) is:

-3. Estimating direct effects and non-transmitted coefficients (NTCs) of genome-wide SNPs (gwas.py)
+Estimating direct genetic effects and non-transmitted coefficients (NTCs) of genome-wide SNPs (gwas.py)

 Illustration of a typical workflow for performing family-based GWAS